VishnuSai/Getting-and-Cleaning-Data-Project/README.md

 * Then appropriately labels the data set with descriptive activity names.
 * Then create a second, independent tidy data set with the average of each variable for each activity and each subject.
 * Finally write the tidy data to a table using the command write.table(result, "data_set_with_the_averages.txt")
+* Thus the tidy data set is created.